ikeschmack/fc-bms-research/README.md

 The values in the 104 range (X-axis) are all AWS storage nodes (us-east) measured by workers in us_east (19 points ranging from 6 Gbps to 37 Gbps)
 - EE is more representative and takes less time

+### Advantages of Early Exit

+Two possible ways to improve the accuracy of the system:

+#### Updating throughput estimate after download:

+Pros:
+- Increases accuracy in mid to high bandwidth
+- No change to the current method of calculating bandwidth individually for each worker or across a sub job

+Cons:
+- Need increased file size
+    - Such that each worker can be guaranteed to reach its maximum bandwidth and the EE does not create uncharacteristic results
+- Requires for workers to individually be capable of completing a download.
+- May also need increased frequency of logs

+#### Altering the BMS pipeline:

+Pros:
+- Less expensive (less download & time)
+- Reduced time to measure for each sub job
+- More sub jobs can be run per job

+Cons:
+- Added complexity in the management of workers
+- Struggles with very high bandwidth
+- Increased file size so that workers are given more time to saturate

+### Results from this research

+The bandwidth measurement system is in the process of being updated.
+The new data should contain extra fields:

+- "ip" field
+- shorter time frames for "second_by_second_logs" (10th of a second)
+- Varying file sizes
+- More "routing_keys"
+- TCP Measurement information (cwnd, etc.)

+The measurement system will most likely also contain a more fleshed out and complex version of the "services" which handle worker synchronization.
+In theory, it will be adaptable and better allocate resources when measuring different storage nodes.

 ---------------------------------------------------------------------------------